 Use the values from your calculations above, to help you compare a range of loans available for boats.

-Apply for IMB Secured Personal Loan with flexible repayment features.
+Apply for NAB Personal Loan Unsecured Variable Rate with flexible repayment features.

 - Minimum Loan Term: 1 year